drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 ![Screenshot from 2023-12-18 01-02-20](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/90cde5e8-e23e-47bf-9be0-6a24832e6f79)

-So, with the above, a simple follower, followed by a single opamp stage to flip,shift and amplify, we are using nearly the entire range of the ADC to digitize the output from our linear CCD.
-It might be noted that we could have chosen a larger gain and still have a feasible value of V+.
+So, with the above, a dual opamp with one stage used as a follower and the second to flip,shift and amplify, we fill nearly the entire range of the ADC with the output from the  linear CCD.
+It might be noted that we could have chosen a larger gain to look at lower intensity light and still have a feasible value of V+.

 # Firwmare